sandialabs/slycat/docs/PUT-Model-Arrayset-Data.rst

 PUT Model Arrayset Data
 =======================

 Description
 -----------

-Upload data to be stored as arrayset array attributes.
-The request may contain data for one, many, or every array in the arrayset.
-Similarly, the request may contain data for one, many, or every attribute of the specified arrays.
+Upload data to be stored in arrayset array attributes.
+The request may contain data to be stored in any combinations of arrays, attributes, and hyperslices.

 Requests
 --------